CylonicRaider/heim/README.md

    `docker-compose run --service-ports frontend gulp develop`

 2. To connect to [&test](https://euphoria.leet.nu/room/test) on euphoria.leet.nu
    using your local client, open:
    <http://localhost:8080/room/test/#connect=https://euphoria.leet.nu>

 ### Running tests

 #### Backend

-`docker-compose run backend_tests`
+`docker-compose run --rm backend_tests`

-(You may adjust the default command from `docker-compose.yml` to taste.)

 #### Frontend

-`docker-compose run frontend npm test`
+`docker-compose run --rm frontend npm test`

+## Self-hosting

+The container set defined in `docker-compose.yml` may serve as a starting point, but it is **not suitable for production use**.
+It includes and references clear-text hard-coded passwords and cryptographic keys.

+In order to run an Internet-facing Heim instance, you need at least:
+- A PostgreSQL database.
+(This is *technically* optional, but you will regularly lose all data without a database.)
+- A backend (`heimctl serve`).
+This needs to talk to the database using a strong random password.
+- An embed server (`heimctl server-embed`).
+This does not require database access.
+- Likely, the backend console (offered by instances of the backend).
+This requires strong SSH host and client keys.

 ## Discussion